-Foreword Report of the Standing Committee on Research and Statistics, Annual Meeting, June 1958 Report of the Standing Committee on Research and Statistics, Annual Meeting, June 1958 Annual Meeting, June 1958 Appendices I - Report of an Ad Hoc Subcommittee on the Requirements for the Redfish Symposium I - Report of an Ad Hoc Subcommittee on the Requirements for the Redfish Symposium Redfish Symposium II - Report of the Ad Hoc Subcommittee on Marking III - Report of the Ad Hoc Subcommittee on Research on the Sea Scallop Fishery of Subarea 5 Scallop Fishery of Subarea 5 IV - Report of the Ad Hoc Subcommittee on Statistics V - Report of Ad Hoc.
-Subcommittee on Chafing Gear 24 VI - Report of the Ad Hoc Subcommittee on Assessment of Benefits of Mesh Regulation VII - Report of the Ad Hoc Subcommittee on Plankton and Hydrography.
-28 VIII - Report of the Ad Hoc Subcommittee on Sampling of Eastern Subarea 4 Cod Stocks IX - Report of the Ad Hoc Subcommittee on Research Requirements for Subarea 1 X - Report of the Ad Hoc Subcommittee on Age Determination 35 XI - Report of the Subcommittee on Collection of Information on the Incidence of Cod Ectoparasites (copepods) XII - Report of the Ad Hoc Subcommittee on Publications XIII - Report of the Ad Hoc Action Subcommittee Report to the Standing Committee on Research and Statistics re Topside Chafing Gear (1958 Annual Meeting Document No. 14) 40 Collaboration Between FAO and ICNAF, 1957/58 (Submitted by the FAO Fisheries Division to the 1958 Annual Meeting - Document No. 27) 44 An Outline of Present Research and Long Range Needs in the Convention Area (A report of the Standing Committee on Research and Statistics to the 1956 Annual Meeting of the Commission) 50 Cod Haddock Redfish Halibut Statistics Sampling and Population Dynamics Standardization of Measurements Gear Selection and Mesh Measuring Special Projects
+Foreword 5 Report of the Standing Committee on Research and Statistics, Annual Meeting, June 1958 7 Appendices I - Report of an Ad Hoc Subcommittee on the Requirements for the Redfish Symposium 14: II - Report of the Ad Hoc Subcommittee on Marking 16 III - Report of the Ad Hoc Subcommittee on Research on the Sea Scallop Fishery of Subarea 5 18 IV - Report of the Ad Hoc Subcommittee on Statistics 21 V - Report of Ad Hoce Subcommittee on Chafing Gear 24 VI - Report of the Ad Hoc Subcommittee on Assessment of Benefits of Mesh Regulation 25 VII - Report of the Ad Hoc Subcommittee on Plankton and Hydrography.
+28 VIII - Report of the Ad Hoc Subcommittee on Sampling of Eastern Subarea 4 Cod Stocks 30 IX - Report of the Ad Hoc Subcommittee on Research Requirements for Subarea 1 33 X - Report of the Ad Hoc Subcommittee on Age Determination 35 XI - Report of the Subcommittee on Collection of Information on the Incidence of Cod Ectoparasites (copepods) 36 XII - Report of the Ad Hoc Subcommittee on Publications 37 XIII - Report of the Ad Hoc Action Subcommittee 39 Report to the Standing Committee on Research and Statistics re Topside Chafing Gear (1958 Annual Meeting Document No. 14) 40 Collaboration Between FAO and ICNAF, 1957/58 (Submitted by the FAO 10 Fisheries Division to the 1958 Annual Meeting - Document No. 27) 44 An Outline of Present Research and Long Range Needs in the Convention Area (A report of the Standing Committee on Research and Statistics to the 1956 Annual Meeting of the Commission) 50 Cod 50 Haddock 52 Redfish Halibut Statistics Sampling and Population Dynamics Standardization of Measurements 65 Special Projects